 The presence, in person or by proxy, of the holders of a majority of the outstanding shares of Common Stock as of the Record Date is necessary to constitute a quorum at the annual meeting.
 Abstentions and broker non-votes are counted for purposes of determining the presence or absence of a quorum for the transaction of business.
 Abstentions are counted in tabulations of votes cast on proposals presented to shareholders.
-Broker non-votes are not counted for purposes of determining whether a proposal has been approved other than the proposal to amend the Company's Certificate of Incorporation to increase the number of authorized shares of Common Stock.
-Because the amendment of the Company's Certificate of Incorporation requires the approval of a majority of outstanding shares, abstentions and broker non-votes will have the same effect as a negative vote.
+Broker non-votes are not counted for purposes of determining whether a proposal has been approved.
 In deciding all questions, a holder of Common Stock is entitled to one vote, in person or by proxy, for each share held in his or her name on the Record Date.